 History of Lakers Font

-Since its establishment in 1947 the Los Angeles Lakers has served as the Minneapolis Lakers until the club moved to Los Angeles in 1960.
-Since its inception the Los Angeles Lakers have undergone extensive branding changes which depict both design protocol development and adjustments to organizational principles.
+Since its establishment in 1947, the Los Angeles Lakers have been known as the Minneapolis Lakers until the club moved to Los Angeles in 1960.
+Since its inception, the Los Angeles Lakers have undergone extensive branding changes, which depict both design protocol development and adjustments to organizational principles.

-During their beginnings the Lakers used straightforward serif font typography as their main representation of team naming.
-When Jerry West and Wilt Chamberlain led the team to NBA dominance in the 1960s and early 1970s the Los Angeles Lakers brand shifted to a new significant direction.
-The slanted script font which the Lakers released became their iconic identifying element for jerseys along with logos and merchandise.
+During their beginnings, the Lakers used straightforward serif font typography as their main representation of team naming.
+When Jerry West and Wilt Chamberlain led the team to NBA dominance in the 1960s and early 1970s, the Los Angeles Lakers brand shifted to a new significant direction.
+The slanted script font that the Lakers released became their iconic identifying element for jerseys along with logos and merchandise.

 The centralized typography design evolved in minor ways during the years but it preserved its original core characteristics.
 Fans associated the font with Showtime Lakers from the 1980s because Magic Johnson and Kareem Abdul-Jabbar brought championship victories to the team.
 Lakers branding achieved its most enduring status during the Kobe Bryant and Shaquille O’Neal era of the early 2000s and still keeps its legacy alive in present times.